FHA Loan Pros and Cons

-- Low Down Payment – The famous 3.5% down payment is the main attraction to FHA mortgages.
-Not only is this fantastically low, but it can be borrowed from relatives or a down payment assistance program.
+- Low Down Payment – The 3.5% down payment is one of the main attractions to FHA loans.
+Another advantage of the down payment requirements for FHA loans is that the money can be borrowed from relatives or a down payment assistance program.

 - Compensating Factors – A really neat aspect about FHA loans is what are known as “compensating factors”. if you do not meet the standard guidelines, you still have a chance to get approved if you have areas which compensate for the requirements you fall short of meeting.
 For instance, a higher DTI ratio can be overlooked if you have higher credit and/or more in savings.

 - Unmarried Couples – Without any question, FHA loans are often the best option for an unmarried couple to buy a home together.